 Does the program support professional society membership?

 Yes.
 The program pays for a resident membership to the American College of Physicians which includes the local Arkansas Chapter of the ACP.
-The department will also sponsor all our residents to the Annual Arkansas Chapter of the ACP Meeting.

 Are there opportunities for research?